ioBroker/ioBroker.admin/packages/jsonConfig/README.md

   '_instance',     // instance number
-  'arrayIndex',    // filled only by table and represents the row index 'globalData',    // filled only by table and represents the obj.native or obj.common.custom['adapter.X'] object '_changed'       // indicator if some data was changed and must be saved myValidator.includes('return') ? myValidator : 'return ' + myValidator); // e.g. "_alive === true"
+  'arrayIndex',    // filled only by table and represents the row index 'globalData',    // filled only by table and represents the obj.native or obj.common.custom['adapter.X'] object '_changed',      // indicator if some data was changed and must be saved myValidator.includes('return') ? myValidator : 'return ' + myValidator); // e.g. "_alive === true"

 const isValid = func(data, systemConfig.common, instanceAlive, adapter.common, this.props.socket);
 ```

 If the `alive` status changes, so all fields must be updated, validated, disabled, hidden anew.